KelGomez/KelGomez.github.io/_pages/about.md

 My goal is to be accepted into a PhD program in order to become a researcher in Artificial Intelligence.

-My areas of interest are: Machine Learning, Deep Learning, Reiforcement Learning and Computer Vision.
+My areas of interest are: Machine Learning, Deep Learning, Reinforcement Learning and Computer Vision.
 I am also very interested by Artificial General Intelligence.

 Feel free to contact me at sebastien.gomez2e2@gmail.com